Youth Empowerment through Sport

 Sport can transform young lives and communities.
 Umoja partners with Scottish NGO YES!
 Tanzania to assist youth development and community sports organisations located in the most disadvantaged areas of Tanzania.
 We work with these community organisations to make them more sustainable and impactful.

 These amazing organisations provide opportunities for those who face barriers to participating in sport (e.g. girls and people with a disability) and vulnerable youth more broadly (e.g. those not in education, employment, or training, and those living on the street).
 They design activities that promote leadership, resilience, confidence, self-esteem, positive attitudes, life-skills, and healthy behaviours.

 We build the capacity of the inspirational local leaders that run these organisations by providing a free, tailored package of support through our YES!
 Programme.
 The programme consists of three elements:

-In addition to the work with Umoja's youth, the following 5 organisations are currently participating in the YES!
+The following organisations are currently participating in the YES!
 Programme:

 - Future Stars Academy